microsoft/sqlworkshops/sql2019workshop/sql2019wks/06_Linux_and_Containers.md

 **STEP 9: Run queries against the update SQL Server container**

 The update of the SQL Server container should be done.
-Run the same query as you did in STEP 4 using the script **step9_querysql.ps1** to see the same results of the table in WideWorldImporters and a new version of SQL Server which should be the latest SQL 2017 Cumulative Update build.
+Run the same query as you did in STEP 4 using the script **step9_querysql.ps1** to see the same results of the table in WideWorldImporters and a new version of SQL Server which should be the first GDR build for SQL Server 2019.

 It is possible for a brief period of time you may see these messages when running this script